mulyamutawaqqil/kanban-client/server/kanban.md

 _Response (200 - OK)_
 ```
   {
-    message : "task success to delete"
+    message : "Task success to delete"
   }
 ```
 _Response (404 - Not Found)_